magcode/mopidy-mixcloudsimple/README.md

 # mopidy-mixcloudsimple
-This is simple mixcloud backend for Mopidy v3.
+This is simple Mixcloud backend for [Mopidy V3](https://github.com/mopidy/mopidy).

 It uses [youtube-dl](https://github.com/ytdl-org/youtube-dl) in the background to access Mixcloud.